Planning a safe return to our campuses

 - date of birth (dd/mm/yyyy)

-UKVI will let them know when their request is received and when their visa has been extended.
+UKVI will let you know when your request is received and when your visa has been extended.

-They should also contact their school office as normal, and can contact firstname.lastname@example.org to request information and advice about the Tier 4 visa extension application and submission process.
+You should also contact your school office as normal, and can contact email@example.com to request information and advice about the Tier 4 visa extension application and submission process.

 For the most up to date information from UKVI visit - https://www.gov.uk/guidance/coronavirus-covid-19-advice-for-uk-visa-applicants-and-temporary-uk-residents